JordanKra/slam_toolbox/README.md

 `throttle_scans` - Number of scans to throttle in synchronous mode

 `transform_publish_period` - The map to odom transform publish period.
 0 will not publish transforms

+`publish_odom` - If enabled, publishes pose as a message on `slam_toolbox/odom`, and disables publishing transforms.
+This should be used if you are utilizing sensor fusion using `robot_localization`, and wish to publish a corrected map->odom transform

 `map_update_interval` - Interval to update the 2D occupancy map for other applications / visualization